 Go exploring among old favorites and newly acquired art treasures.
 The timeline guides you through the art, the museum, and six centuries.

 Join us on a journey through the history of European art.
 Nationalmuseum's collections comprise more than 700,000 objects dating from the 1500s to today: paintings, sculptures, drawings, prints, photographic portraits, crafts, and design.
-When the museum reopens in October, you will be able to see a selection of approximately 5,000 of them.
+In the museum you will see a selection of approximately 5,000 of them.

 The collections are presented chronologically, and follow an imaginary timeline through the building.
 This allows you to easily navigate your way through the centuries.
 Arts, crafts, and design are displayed side by side, providing a deeper understanding and greater perspective on the different eras.